01 of 03

-Kirschwasser is often drunk as a digestif or "Verdauungsschnaps" neat after heavy meals such as fondue, "Raclette" or with dessert.
+Kirschwasser is often drunk as a digestif or Verdauungsschnaps neat after heavy meals such as Raclette or with dessert.
 It is sometimes added to coffee or tea and can even be added to hot chocolate.
-It is an important addition to some cakes such as Black Forest Cherry Cake and is an ingredient in cheese fondue as well.
+It is an important addition to some cakes such as Black Forest cake and is an ingredient in cheese fondue as well.
 It is also popular in alcohol-filled chocolate candy.

-Most Kirschwasser is drunk in the region in which it is produced, although even by the 1800s it was an important export to neighboring countries.
-While the Black Forest in Germany is the best known for the fiery liquid, the Swiss have many, small-batch distilleries which sell their products regionally and are well worth seeking out when traveling in Europe.
+Most kirschwasser is drunk in the region in which it is produced, although even by the 1800s it was an important export to neighboring countries.
+While the Black Forest in Germany is the best known for the fiery liquid, the Swiss have many, small-batch distilleries that sell their products regionally and are well worth seeking out when traveling in Europe.

 02 of 03

 Unlike kirsch, which is a fruit brandy, or schnapps, fermented from fruit pulp, himbeergeist is an Obstgeist, a neutral spirit infused with raspberry through maceration and then distilled a second time (Feinbrand) whereby several temperature fractionations leave all solids and color behind.
 This is necessary due to the low sugar content of raspberries, as they would make very little alcohol if they were fermented on their own.
 Himbeergeist has a mean alcohol content of 40%.

 There is a himbeerwasser product made by Clear Creek Distillery which makes a raspberry brandy by fermenting the raspberries called framboise.
 According to specialists, 100 kg of raspberries are needed for two to three liters of brandy.